 - Move the switch next to Use Column INSERTS towards right position to dump the data in the form of INSERT statements and include explicit column names.
 Please note: this may make restoration from backup slow. - Move the switch next to Load via partition root towards right position, so when dumping a COPY or INSERT statement for a partitioned table, target the root of the partitioning hierarchy which contains it rather than the partition itself.
 Note: This option is visible only for database server greater than or equal to 11. - Move the switch next to Enable row security towards right position to set row_security to on instead, allowing the user to dump the parts of the contents of the table that they have access to.
-This option is relevant only when dumping the contents of a table which has row security. - Use the Include table(s) and Children field to dump the tables and any partitions or inheritance child tables of the tables matching the pattern.
-Note: This option is visible only for database server greater than or equal to 16. - The Exclude patterns field is utilized to exclude patterns in the following manner: - Use the Table(s) field to not dump the tables matching the pattern.
-Multiple patterns can be given separated by space. - Use the Table(s) data field to not dump data for any tables matching the pattern.
-Multiple patterns can be given separated by spaces. - Use the Table(s) and children field to not dump the tables and any partitions or inheritance child tables of the tables matching the pattern.
-Note: This option is visible only for database server greater than or equal to 16. - Use the Table(s) data and children field to not dump data for the tables and any partitions or inheritance child tables of the tables matching the table pattern.
-Note: This option is visible only for database server greater than or equal to 16.
+This option is relevant only when dumping the contents of a table which has row security. - Move the switch next to With OIDs towards right position to include object identifiers as part of the table data for each table. - Use the Exclude table data field to not dump data for any tables matching the table pattern.